Why Touch Typing Is a Must-Have Skill in 2026

 Career Opportunities

-Touch typing certification for employment UK opens doors to:
+Touch typing certification for employment in the UK opens doors to:

 – Administrative and executive assistant roles (5575 WPM required)